briancainks/Linux-Nvidia-ETH-Overlocker/README.md

 Script will create a file called overclock-cards.sh after identifying your cards and setting up overclock settings via variables setup on top of the file.

-Great for beginners using linux.
+Great for beginners using linux and helps when adding/removing/moving GPU cards.

 Added auto-running command to update coolbits and X Config files